soobinrho/deploy-nsustain.com/README.md

 > `rsyslog` is in charge of storing all logs in files, while "the journal data is stored in memory and lost between reboots."
 >
 > Since the logging server is receiving the logs remotely from the application server, the logging server's `journald` won't show you the logs.
-> Instead, if I'm SSH'ing to the logging server, I would use `vim` to see the `rsyslog` log files directly at `/var/log/remote`.
+> Instead, if I'm SSH'ing to the logging server, I would use `lnav` to see the `rsyslog` log files directly at `/var/log/remote`.
 >
 > Source:
 >   https://gist.github.com/JPvRiel/b7c185833da32631fa6ce65b40836887